 Twelve hours after treatment my eyes are no longer swollen and my face is no longer red, but my neck welt is the same size, same redness and as tender as a sunburn.
 There are a few blisters in the welt.
 Even after treatment it still looks this bad!
 Perhaps the manufacturer of Splenda can sell it as a biochemical warfare agent after it is removed from the market as a food additive.

 Lori Hunt, RPh

 I also had such bad IBS that I was given more drugs to control that.
 Since May, I have spent quite a lot of money going to doctors, all to no avail and with no diagnosis ever made.
-Finally I was told I was having anxiety as no one could figure out what was wrong with my body.
+Finally, I was told I was having anxiety as no one could figure out what was wrong with my body.
 I started wondering if it could be all the low carb stuff I was eating, as this was the only change in my life.
-Around the beginning of May I had started on a "low carb" life style and started drinking the low carb slimfast and eating the sugar-free low carb candy that is now so abundant in stores.
+Around the beginning of May I had started on a "low carb" life-style and started drinking the low carb Slimfast and eating the sugar-free low carb candy that is now so abundant in stores.
 I quit everything for a while and the symptoms seemed to subside and then almost went away.
-Last week, for some dumb reason, I decided to retry the slim fast because of my weight loss goals and today I had another attack of numbness and a panic attack.
-During these attacks, I can hardly breath and my legs and arms are weak, I am dizzy, numb and my muscles ache horribly.
+Last week, for some dumb reason, I decided to retry the Slimfast because of my weight loss goals and today, I had another attack of numbness and a panic attack.
+During these attacks, I can hardly breathe and my legs and arms are weak, I am dizzy, numb, and my muscles ache horribly.
 It feels like I am about to die.
 To say they are severe is an understatement.